This morning I made a particularly big pot of coffee. I mean huge. The thing was full. The drip machine couldn’t have made anymore in one go.

 Why doesn’t refrigerated coffee taste the same?

-First thing is first.
+The first thing is first.
 To solve a problem you’ve got to understand it.

 The thing that is changing the flavor is a natural chemical reaction called oxidization.
 Oxygen in the air is reacting with compounds in the coffee.
 So it changes the flavor.